isw-kudos/huddo-docs/docs/boards/cp/dockerhub.md

-# Latest Boards releases directly from Dockerhub (DEPRECATED)
+# Latest Boards releases directly from Dockerhub

 !!! warning
-    These instructions are deprecated.
-Please see the [new guide](/boards/images/)
+    These instructions are in the process of being deprecated.
+We are moving to hosting our images in Quay.io instead of Dockerhub.
+Please see [these instructions](/boards/cp/latest/).

 You can get the latest versions of Huddo Boards Docker by subscribing to our own repository in dockerhub as follows: